dipjyotimetia/gotest-report/README.md

 # Go Test Report Generator

-A command-line tool that generates beautiful Markdown reports from Go test output in JSON format.
-Designed to be easily integrated with GitHub Actions and other CI systems.
+A command-line tool and GitHub Action that generates beautiful Markdown reports from Go test output in JSON format.

 ## Features